11 Fiscal Policy and Public Finances

 size = 3, colour = "grey40") +

-x = NULL, y = NULL,
+x = NULL, y = "Per cent of GDP",

-caption = "Source: OBR Public Finances Databank") +
+caption = "Source: OBR Public Finances Databank"

 Two things stand out.
 First, debt-to-GDP roughly doubled after each crisis — from around 35% to 65% after the financial crisis, and from around 80% to over 100% after the pandemic.
 Second, between crises, the ratio barely fell.
 The UK ran persistent deficits even during the 2010s austerity years, so debt kept accumulating relative to GDP.
 This ratchet effect — debt jumps in bad times and does not come back down in good times — is a defining feature of modern fiscal dynamics in advanced economies.